 - Make a plan.Think about what could help you stop smoking, such as using a nicotine-replacement product, and have it ready before the date you plan to stop.

-- Think smart and download or order our Stop smoking booklet, or visit No Smoking Day for detailed information about different methods of stopping smoking,
+- Think smart and download or order our stop smoking booklet

 - Get support and let your family and friends know that you're quitting.
 Some people find that talking to friends and relatives who have stopped can be helpful.
 You can also talk to your doctor, practice nurse, pharmacist, or one of the organisations listed above about what support is available to you.